 Another opponent argued, "It makes no sense to hold an employer liable simply because race, sex, or whatever was a 'motivating factor' in an employment decision – the purpose of the civil rights laws is to compensate for injuries suffered, not to police the hearts and minds of the populace."
 And yet another statement read, "White males are not the only ones who stand to lose under the provisions of the w88 slot online bill…when a quota is adopted favoring a particular group, all other groups necessarily suffer."
 These statements, written in 1990, are still echoed today in various forms – most recently in places like Ohio, where scholarships dedicated to underrepresented students are currently being reviewed because some believe they discriminate against non-minority groups.

 The issues the bill sought to address are still relevant today, and collections like this are valuable for scholars of American political and social history.
 Also interesting is the way the archived documents show compromise between supporters and opponents.
 In response to some of the criticisms, documents show, parts of the bill were amended: employees had to point to specific w88 slot online practices they believed to be discriminatory, which made potential lawsuits more tightly-knit (a win for opponents); the amount of time employees had to bring discrimination to light was extended (a win for supporters); and some of the language was edited to be less vague and "impossible to understand."
-And, perhaps most significantly, the bill addressed concerns about affirmative action and quotas by adding: "The mere existence of a statistical imbalance in an employer's workforce on account of race, color, religion, sex, or national origin is not alone sufficient to establish a prima facie case of disparate impact violation."
+And, perhaps most significantly, the bill addressed concerns about affirmative action and quotas by adding: "The mere existence of a statistical imbalance in an employer's workforce on account of race, color, religion, sex, or national origin is not alone sufficient to establish a prima facie case of disparate w88 slot online violation."
 In other words, employers could not be sued just because they hired fewer people of a certain race, religion, or sex.

 The w88 slot online Civil Rights Act of 1990 was eventually put forth for a vote.
 It gained 49 co-sponsors – 40 Democrats and 9 Republicans – with Senator Harry Reid among them.
 It passed both House and Senate but was ultimately vetoed by President George H. W. Bush.
 In his veto letter, Bush declared, "despite the use of the term 'civil rights,' [the bill] actually employs a maze of highly legalistic language to introduce the destructive force of quotas."
 The revision process was not enough to persuade the president to its side.